GoldenVadim/UserAgentX/README.md

 # UserAgentX
-<b>A random user agent generator written in Python using the Python random-user-agent package.<b>
+<b>Random user agent generator written in Python, using the Python random-user-agent package and created by (C) 2023 Wawastera Corporation (GoldenVadim).<b>